nejukmaster/ProjectA/ProjectA/Assets/Character/README.md

 ### Unlit Eye Shader

-Unlit Eye Shader is very simple unlit shader with one texture.
+Unlit Eye Shader use two material Eye Shader and Eyeline Shader.
+Both of two are very simple unlit shader with one texture.

 ![Alt text](/ExplainImgs/EyeShader.png)